 - Target consumer group/suppliers/partners: where are your clients/partners concentrated?

-- Human resources required: highly skilled talents (e.g. top scientists and engineers) are more available in first-tier cities and areas with polytechnic universities; however, larger cities have higher salary requirements
+- Human resources required: highly skilled talents (e.g. top scientists and engineers) are more widely available in first-tier cities and areas with polytechnic universities – but the salary requirements are also higher.

-- Incentives provided by the local administration: including tax incentives, financial subsidies, access to services, reduced red tape, support when applying to grants or loans, etc.
+- Incentives provided by the local administration: including tax incentives, support in obtaining subsidies and loans, access to services, reduced red tape, matchmaking with potential partners, etc.